How the FAA will integrate rockets, drones, and flying cars into our sky

 Joby and SK Telecom announce they will work together to introduce emissions-free aerial ridesharing services in South Korea.

 FAA, NASA, and the military have been working for decades on the development of rockets.
 Big military drones have been used for more than a decade to provide distant firepower for military action.
-Smaller unmanned aerial systems became prevalent around 2015.
+Smaller unmanned aerial systems became prevalent around 2012.
 Flying cars have been around for decades, but only in cartoons.
 Today, they really exist.

-Travelers United has worked with these new technologies since 2015.
+Travelers United has worked with these new technologies since 2012.
 Our organization has kept pace with changes in the US space program that now is a major industry.
-Only 12 years ago, no one would have thought that rockets would take off and land to be reused.
+Only 15 years ago, no one would have thought that rockets would take off and land to be reused.
 Drones were considered flying toys until FedEx, UPS, Amazon, and Google started delivery, surveying, and inspection operations.
 And the only flying taxis were imaginary.
 Today, they all exist.

 The development of flight can move quickly.
 Integration of technology takes time, planning, and unified regulation.

 You are being secretly taxed at airportsThe development of flight and space technology has been developing for dozens of years.
 Now it is racing forward faster than even futurists could have imagined.
 America’s industry, NASA, and the FAA, working intimately on space operations, drone deployment, and flying car development, discussed a fuller use of our national airspace at recent Air Traffic Control Association (ATCA) meetings.
 They are exploring space, integrating drones, and figuring out how to get vTOL (electric vertical take-off and landing) taxis into operation.
-Within ten years, these new entrants into our national air space (NAS) will fly back and forth to space and provide under-400-foot altitude inspections and delivery systems.
+Within a dozen years, these new entrants into our national airspace (NAS) will fly back and forth to space and provide under-400-foot altitude inspections and delivery systems.

 At the last Air Traffic Controllers trade show, discussions about where the unmanned and space programs were going were heavy.
-For the past six years, they have been dead in the water.
+For the past eight years, they have been dead in the water.
 Yes, NASA has been working on unmanned air management programs, but the FAA has been doing its best to study unmanned systems to death.
 Unfortunately, the bureaucracy will hinder the development of unmanned systems and future space operations.

 Our skies will host far more than only airplanes.
 Rockets, drones, and flying cars will also share the wild blue yonder.

 Until recently, we have not had to share our skies with anything other than commercial and private aviation.
 Around 200,000 planes are registered, according to Statista.
 However, millions of UAS and drones need to be integrated into the NAS.
 Soon there will be more.
 The FAA has created an air traffic control system that works for commercial and private aviation.
 However, it does not rapidly serve space development or the increase in low-flying unmanned aerial systems.
 Technology is not slowing down.
+The Ukraine/Russian war is speeding up the development of unmanned vehicles.

 The number of rockets, drones, and flying cars is growing exponentially.
-By the end of this decade, more satellites will have been launched by a single US space firm than has been launched in the world since Sputnik.
+By the end of this decade, more satellites will have been launched by a single US space firm than have been launched in the world since Sputnik.
 Millions more drones will inspect roofs, telephone lines, cattle fencing, farms, and skyscrapers.
 Plus, flying cars and taxis may start to fill the air.

 Our US Space Force researchers are preparing to create regulations allowing Rocket Cargo to take off and land internationally.
 Col. Horne, Deputy Director, Operations, Patrick Space Force Base, FL, also noted, “These changes assure entrepreneurs to dare change.
 Plus, it provides a framework for increased investments and the maintenance of space platforms and service satellites.
 Both are only distant thoughts today.

-Panels discussed changes in the world and how quickly they take off
+Panels discussed changes in the world and how quickly they take off.

 rockets drones and flying cars